Refugee athlete takes part in Tokyo Marathon 2020

 He comes from Ethiopia, the country of the famous “barefoot runner” Abebe Bikila.
 Abebe is known for winning gold medals in the marathon at two consecutive Olympic Games, including the Olympic Games Tokyo 1964.
 For Yonas, it has been a dream to run in Tokyo, as he deeply admires Abebe – an Ethiopian hero.

 “Growing up, Abebe was an inspiration to me and I am delighted to be able to run in Tokyo, where he achieved so much,” Yonas says.
 “Through my participation, I hope to send the message that, if supported, refugees can unlock great potential.”

 Those who participate at the elite category are runners who meet specific requirements set by the Japan Association of Athletics Federations (JAAF).

-Yonas received the elite runner status following an initiative of Japan for UNHCR (J4U), the national partner of the UN Refugee Agency in the country.
+Yonas received the elite runner status following an initiative of Japan for UNHCR, the national fundraising partner of the UN Refugee Agency in the country.

 The refugees’ participation at the Olympic Games Rio 2016 gave courage and hope to millions of people who have been forced to flee their homes due to conflict and persecution.
 It also testified to the enormous strength of refugee athletes, who strive to do their best despite facing adversity.